+Wondering How to build a wood carving duplicator?
 I have been wood carving for a few years now, and I have done quite a few projects, but I have always been puzzled by the process of duplication.
-I have seen many videos, and I have read many articles, but I never felt like the information I was reading was going to help me to duplicate my wood-carved projects.
+I have seen many videos and read many articles, but I never felt like the information I was reading would help me duplicate my wood-carved projects.

 Constructing the duplicator